Haghrah/PyIT2FLS/docs/index.md

 | NT_algorithm | Nie-Tan algorithm |

 ## IT2FLS
-In this section along with introducing the **_IT2FLS_** class, a simple Interval Type 2 Fuzzy Logic Controller is designed for stabilizing the inverted pendulum system.
-The equations of the inverted pendulum system is adapted from the book **A Course in Fuzzy Systems and Control** by **Li-Xin Wang**, and are represented below.
+In this section along with introducing the **_IT2FLS_** class, a simple Interval Type 2 Fuzzy Logic Controller (IT2FLC) is designed for stabilizing the inverted pendulum system.
+The equations of the inverted pendulum system is adapted from the book **A Course in Fuzzy Systems and Control** by **Li-Xin Wang**, and are represented below:

 <img src="https://render.githubusercontent.com/render/math?math=\dot{x}_{1} = x_{2}">